-Today, Jehan Sadat’s mission is to maintain her husband’s legacy, keeping alive his memory so that future generations will know that Egypt’s President Anwar Sadat was a “man of peace.”
-At the same time, she continues to deliver her own views concerning the rights of women, the importance of the family, and world peace.
+Up until her death on July 9th, 2021, Jehan Sadat worked to keep her husband's legacy alive so that future generations will know that Egypt’s President Anwar Sadat was a “man of peace."
+All the while, she continued delivering her own views on the rights of women, the importance of family, and world peace.

 Book by Dr. Jehan Sadat "My Hope for Peace", 2009 click here to view